-Now that I've been on the road for nine months, it's time to update my packing list for travel.
 One of the most common questions I'm asked by those preparing to depart on a backpacking journey of their own is: what's in your pack?
-After months vagabonding through India, SE Asia, South America and Europe, I have some opinions about what to take and what to leave behind.
-Here are some packing tips for travel:
+After over thirteen months vagabonding through India, SE Asia, South America and Europe, I have some opinions about what to take and what to leave behind.
+Here are some packing tips for longterm, around the world travel:

 - Osprey Farpoint 55L with detachable daypack (I adore this backpack.
 It's easy to carry, it's small enough to qualify as carry-on luggage, and being able to zip up the shoulder straps is a gloriously smart design detail.
 I also love the size limitation because it forces me to ship purchases home or to refrain from buying things at all.)